waqasrazaq/eshop/readme.md

 # Problem description
-write a RESTful API, available via HTTP use case: shopping basket
+Write a RESTful API, available via HTTP use case: shopping basket
 * userstory1: "as a customer, I want to add an item into the basket"
 * userstory2: "as a customer, I want to view all my item in my basket"